basjes1977/jira-po-toolkit/jira_refine_sanity_check.md

 python jira_refine_sanity_check.py
 ```

+### Optional Flags

+- `--fix-labels`: interactively add one or more (comma-separated) labels to any story that is missing them.
+Suggestions are drawn from sibling stories and the parent epic.
+When the script runs without flags (e.g., through `jpt_menu.py`) it will automatically offer to launch this helper if unlabeled stories are detected.

 ## What it does

 - Fetches all Epics and Stories in 'To Refine' state from the configured board.